 The American Art Collaborative

-The American Art Collaborative (AAC) is a consortium of 14 art museums in the United States committed to establishing a critical mass (?) of Linked Open Data (LOD) on the semantic web.
+The American Art Collaborative (AAC) is a consortium of 13 art museums and one art archive in the United States, committed to establishing a significant collation of Linked Open Data (LOD) on the semantic web.

 The Collaborative believes that LOD offers rich potential to increase the understanding of art by expanding access to cultural holdings, by deepening research connections for scholars and curators, and by creating public interfaces for students, teachers, and museum visitors.
 AAC members are committed to learn together about LOD, to identify best practices for publishing museum data as LOD, and to explore applications that will help scholars, educators, and the public.

 AAC is committed to sharing best practices, guidelines, and lessons-learned with the broader museum, archives, and library community, building a network of practitioners to contribute quality information about works of art in their collections to the linked open data cloud.
 The project explores the opportunities and challenges of a "federated" model for LOD, whereby each AAC member assumes responsibility for maintaining and presenting its own data on the web, rather than using a aggregating provider.